dart-lang/site-www/src/_articles/libraries/creating-streams.md

     if (i == maxCount) break;
   }
 }
-{% endprettify dart %}
+{% endprettify %}

+**[PENDING: show code that uses it, so we have some context for the mention of StreamSubscription?]**

 This function returns a `Stream`.
 When that stream is listened to, the body starts running.
 It repeatedly delays for the requested interval and then yields the next number.
-If the count parameter is omitted, there is no stop-condition on the loop, so the stream will output increasingly larger numbers forever - or until the listener cancels.
+If the count parameter is omitted, there is no stop-condition on the loop, so the stream will output increasingly larger numbers forever - or until the listener cancels its subscription.

-When the listener calls cancel on the `StreamSubscription`, the next time the body reaches a `yield` statement, it instead acts as a `return` statement, trying to exit the function body.
+When the listener cancels
+(by invoking `cancel()` on the `StreamSubscription` object returned by the `listen()` method), then the next time the body reaches a `yield` statement, the `yield` instead acts as a `return` statement.
-Any enclosing `finally` block is executed, and all further attempts to yield a value fail and act as a return.
+Any enclosing `finally` block is executed, and the function exits.
+If the function attempts to yield a value before exiting, that fails and acts as a return.

-When the function finally exits, the future returned by `StreamSubscription.cancel` completes.
+When the function finally exits, the future returned by the `cancel()` method completes.
 If the function exits with an error, the future completes with that error;
 otherwise, it completes with `null`.

 Another, more useful, example is a function that converts a sequence of futures to a stream:

+<?code-excerpt "misc/lib/articles/creating-streams/stream_controller.dart (stream-from-futures)"?>
 {% prettify dart %}
 Stream<T> streamFromFutures<T>(Iterable<Future<T>> futures) async* {
   for (var future in futures) {
     var result = await future;
-    yield result;new
+    yield result;
   }
 }
-{% endprettify dart %}
+{% endprettify %}

 This function asks the `futures` iterable for a new future, waits for that future, emits the resulting value, and then loops.